 Napping is done to get a deep hairy surface.
 This process involves passing the fabric over revolving cylinders covered with fine wires with small hooks on the ends.
-Flannelette, wool flannel, velours, fleeces etc are the example of napped sample.
+Flannelette, wool flannel, velours, fleeces etc are the example of the napped sample.

 Shearing is a process by which protrude fibers from the surface of a fabric, are cut the raised nap to a uniform height.
-The fun fact is the machine is operated like lawnmowers.
-There is a spiral cutter rotates against a stationary blade and cuts off any material protruding from the fabric surface.
+The fun fact is the machine is operated like a lawnmower.
+There is a spiral cutter that rotates against a stationary blade and cuts off any material protruding from the fabric surface.
 The main purpose of shearing is to smoothen the fabric surface by cutting raised fibers to a uniform height.
 And the napped fabrics are sheared to give an even pile height.

 Fibers are raised from the fabric surface by using wire-covered rolls to “dig out” individual fiber ends to the surface.